Register New Customers

 4. Edit or enter dimension codes you want to apply to new customer cards created with this template.

-5. When you have completed the new customer template, choose OK.
+5. When you complete the new customer template, choose OK.

 The customer template is added to the list of customer templates, and you can use it to create new customer cards.

-If you have posted a transaction for a customer, you cannot delete the customer card because the ledger entries may be needed for auditing.
+If you post a transaction for a customer, you can't delete the customer card because the ledger entries might be needed for auditing.
 To delete customer cards with ledger entries, contact your Microsoft partner to do so through code.

 Credit limits, balance amounts, and payment terms make it possible for Business Central to issue a credit and an overdue balance warning when you enter a sales order.
 Furthermore, reminder term and finance charge term elements enable you to invoice interest and/or extra fees.

 The Credit Limit field on a customer card specifies the maximum amount you allow the customer to exceed the payment balance before warnings are issued.
-Then, when you enter information in journals, quotes, orders, and invoices, Business Central tests the sales header and individual sales lines to see if the credit limit has been exceeded.
+When you enter information in journals, quotes, orders, and invoices, Business Central tests both the sales header and individual sales lines to determine if the credit limit is exceeded.

-You can post even if the credit limit has been exceeded.
-If the field is left blank, there will be no credit limit for this customer.
+You can post even if the credit limit exceeds.
+A blank field means there's no credit limit for this customer.

-You can choose not to have warnings tell you the customer's credit limit has been exceeded, and you can specify which types of warnings you want to see.
+You can choose not to receive warnings when the customer's credit limit is exceeded, and you can specify which types of warnings you want to see.

 To specify credit limit warnings